-Possessed of excellent soil and a wide variety of climate, general farming is carried on extensively.
+The lands along the St. Lawrence possess excellent soil and general farming is carried on extensively.
 In the Niagara Belt, fruit farming has been scientifically developed and is a highly specialized industry throughout the Ontario Peninsula.

 Vast forest resources in proximity to hydro power (see Chapter XII) are the basis of large wood-using industries and the forests of the north are a rich fur preserve.